 This is typically month-to-month, but with the pandemic raging ahead with no discernible end in sight, day-to-day offices are becoming more popular.
 Depending on what works for your schedule, you can rent a private office for one day or reserve multiple days a month.
 Shared office space provides affordability and flexibility that you can’t get in your own home and the allure of a day-to-day office is hard to pass up.

 Part-time meeting spaces:

 If your company isn’t totally sold on signing onto a dedicated space, but still wants to converge for certain meetings, there are part-time meeting spaces and hourly rentals available to you.
 (At OfficePlace, we have “safe six” meeting rooms with professional Zoom capabilities designed specifically for a meeting mix of in-person employees and Zoomers!
-Check it out: https://officeplace.com/safe-meeting-rooms/)
+Check out our meeting rooms!

 While WFH fatigue has us feeling rundown and itching to get out of the house, a 9 to 5, Monday through Friday in-person schedule is no longer a reality.
 Part-time space has gained traction in order for employees to collaborate and strategize in-person, but they will still spend the majority of their time working remotely.
 For those who want the privacy of a traditional office, timeshare office space is a great option to split time between home and work.

 There has always been some flexibility surrounding office sharing and coworking spaces, but the pandemic has fueled a growing need for lease flexibility among all types of companies.
 Commercial tenants are now able to negotiate favorable lease terms to accommodate their now unique needs – traditional office space, individual office space, coworking, etc.